abingdonpta/abingdonpta/content/docs/budget/_index.md

 ---
-title: Draft Budget for July 1, 2022 — June 30, 2023
+title: Approved Budget for July 1, 2022 — June 30, 2023
 summary: 2022-2023 Budget for the Abingdon PTA.
 url: /budget/
 aliases:
     - /budget/2022-2023/
 ---

-This budget will be considered for adoption at the September 12, 2022 General Membership meeting.
+This budget was adopted by the PTA's General Membership at our September 12, 2022 meeting.

 | ***Activity*** | **Income** | **Expenses** |
 | ------------------------------------------------------------ | ------- | -------- |